Farah’s Roast Chicken with Garlic, Honey, Lemon and Chili Flakes – Juicy, Flavorful Roasted Chicken Recipe

-Today’s chicken recipe was taught to me by our Persian Jewish friend Farah, though she stressed that it’s not a Persian dish.
+This recipe was taught to me by our Persian Jewish friend Farah, though she stressed that it’s not a Persian dish.
 She learned this simple roasting method when she was living in Israel many years ago.
-I like to double the recipe and roast two chickens; place them side-by-side on a platter and garnish for a lovely presentation at a Sephardic Passover Seder.
-I just made this here at home, the kitchen smells amazing!
+For larger parties I sometimes double the recipe and roast two chickens; place them side-by-side on a platter and garnish for a lovely presentation.
+This chicken will make your kitchen smell amazing, especially if you roast a whole head of garlic with it.

 Affiliate links help to support my website and the free recipe content I provide.
 A percentage of any purchase you make via these links will go towards buying ingredients, photography supplies and server space, as well as all the other expenses involved in running a large cooking website.
 Thank you very much for browsing!

-* Gluten Free Note: If preparing gluten free, make sure you use a GF mustard (ex.
-Annie’s Naturals Organic Yellow Mustard)
+- * Gluten Free Note: If preparing gluten free, make sure you use a GF certified mustard

-Preheat oven to 375 degrees F. Combine olive oil, mustard, honey, crushed garlic, rosemary and red pepper flakes in a bowl.
+- Preheat oven to 375 degrees F, place a rack in the center of your oven and lightly grease your roasting pan.
+Whisk together olive oil, mustard, honey, crushed garlic, rosemary and red pepper flakes in a bowl.
 Rinse and dry the lemon; zest ¼ tsp of lemon peel into the olive oil mixture.
 Cut the lemon in half and juice it, add the lemon juice to the olive oil mixture.
 Reserve lemon.
 Use a fork to stir olive oil mixture until well combined.

-Cover roasting pan with foil and pierce the outer edges of the foil a few times.
-Place in oven and roast for 90 minutes-2 hours, depending on the size of your chicken.
-Chicken is done when internal temperature reaches 165 degrees F as measured by a food thermometer.
-Remove foil for the last 30 minutes of cooking to make the skin brown and crispy.
-Garnish chicken with fresh parsley and lemon halves.
+- Cover roasting pan with foil and pierce the outer edges of the foil a few times.
+Alternatively you may cover it with parchment paper, but foil offers the best protection for those little bits of garlic and the chili flakes, which have a tendency to burn.
+Place the covered roasting dish in the oven on the center rack and roast for 80-100 minutes, depending on the size of your chicken.
+Rotate the roasting dish 180 degrees once during cooking to ensure even heat distribution.
+Chicken is done when internal temperature reaches 170 degrees F as measured by a food thermometer.
+Remove foil or parchment for the last 20 minutes of cooking to make the skin brown and crispy.
+Serve on a platter garnished with fresh parsley and lemon wedges.